Getting Started with Machine Learning in Python 2023

 - Step 10: Machine Learning For Money or applying for the machine learning job.

 If you do not want to install all the packages individually, you can install only one software called Anaconda.
-It will install Python3 and others, I guess 150 packages will help you build your development environment very smoothly, and you do not even think about installing all the dependencies.
+Although it will install Python3 and others, 150 packages will help you build your development environment very smoothly, and you do not even think about installing all the dependencies.

 What Is Machine Learning?